-An atomic configuration for amorphous Fe containing 54 atoms in a unit cell was derived from molecular dynamic (MD) simulations performed using the Dudarev-Derlet interatomic potential.
-A 54-atom bcc Fe cell was heated up dynamically to 10000K and then relaxed using conjugate gradient minimization.
-The resulting atomic configurations are used as input for VASP calculations, performed using GGA-PBE and a $4 \times 4 \times 4$ k-point mesh.
+An atomic configuration of amorphous Fe containing 54 atoms in a unit cell was derived from molecular dynamic (MD) simulations performed using the Dudarev-Derlet interatomic potential [76].
+A 54-atom bcc Fe cell was heated up dynamically to 10 000 K and then relaxed using conjugate gradient minimization.
+The resulting atomic configurations were used as input for VASP calculations, performed using GGA-PBE and a $4 \times 4 \times 4 k$ -point mesh.
 Other parameters are the same as in calculations described above.
-Ionic relaxation is performed in the unconstrained collinear approximation until the interatomic forces decrease below 0.01 eV/Å. Magnetic moments are evaluated by projecting the magnetization density onto spheres with radius R = 1.0Å.
+Ionic relaxation is performed in the unconstrained collinear approximation until the interatomic forces decrease below 0.01 eV/Å. Magnetic moments are evaluated by projecting the magnetization density onto spheres with radius R = 1.0 Å.